AccelByte/accelbyte-typescript-sdk/README.md

 # AccelByte Web SDK

 AccelByte Web SDK is a JavaScript library enabling building web application using AccelByte API services.
 The library is platform-agnostic and can be consumed in a browser or in a server environment.

-AccelByte SDK is build with TypeScript and integrates runtime type-checking validations.
+AccelByte SDK is build with TypeScript and uses runtime type-checking validations.

 Below is the list of AccelByte service APIs the library supports: